realXtend/doc/api_complexity/gas2013slides/presentation.md

 text-align:right;
 ">

-.. and do check the realXtend Tundra & WebTundra demo later.
+.. and do check the <a href="http://www.realxtend.org/">realXtend Tundra SDK</a> & WebTundra demo later.

 </div>